List of barrios and sectors of Corozal, Puerto Rico

-Like all municipalities of Puerto Rico, Corozal is subdivided into administrative units called barrios, which are roughly comparable to minor civil divisions.
+Like all municipalities of Puerto Rico, Corozal is subdivided into administrative units called barrios, which are, in contemporary times, roughly comparable to minor civil divisions.
 The barrios in turn, are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.
 Some sectors appear in two barrios.

 List of sectors by barrio

 Abras

 Although Abras officially consists of only one single barrio, it is traditionally subdivided into three areas or sub-barrios: